What Does it Take to Be an Archeologist?

 - ESRI ArcView

 Becoming an Archeologist

-What work experience do I need to become an Archeologist?
+What education or degrees do I need to become an Archeologist?

 Those thinking about becoming an Archeologist might also be interested in the following careers: